tguyenn/technical-challenge/README.md

 ```

 # Launching the services
-Simply launch the services, and the CLI Go application will be ready after a moment:
+Simply launch the services, and the CLI will be ready after a moment:
 ```bash
 docker-compose run --service-ports -it app
 ```